avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/create-a-c-plus-console-app-in-visual-studio.md

 ## Run the application

-1. Download the `Wildlife.wmv` HD movie from the [Internet Archive](https://archive.org/download/WildlifeHd/Wildlife.wmv) and save it in the Visual Studio solution directory.
+1. Download the `Wildlife.wmv` HD movie from the [Internet Archive](https://archive.org/download/WildlifeHd/Wildlife.wmv) and save it in the Visual Studio solution directory (next to the  `simple-converter.sln` solution file).

 2. Run the application in Visual Studio.
 Wait a few seconds for the Transcoder to finish.
 The converted file `Wildlife.mp4` will be in the solution directory.